MerkMorassi/mythos-dashboard/README.md

 ### 3. Configure Environment Variables

-The backend server requires API keys and database connection details.
-The frontend requires API keys to be available in its environment (e.g., through a Vite/Webpack setup, which is not part of this vanilla project, so they must be manually exposed if needed).
+The backend server requires API keys and database connection details to function.

 1. Create a new file named `.env` in the root directory.
 2. Add your secret API keys and database credentials to this file.
 See the example below.

 ```
 # === API KEYS ===
 # Your secret Google Gemini API Key.
-Used by frontend and backend.
+Used by the backend server.
 API_KEY="AIzaSy...your...secret...key...here"

 # (Optional) Your ElevenLabs API key for additional TTS voices.
 Used by backend.